Organisation:

 From research to practice

-Centro de Solidariedade de Braga / Projecto Homem, Universidade Católica Portuguesa and EWODOR (European Working Group On Drug-Oriented Recovery Research) are happy to announce the 2025 EWODOR symposium that will be held on October 9th and 10th in Braga, Portugal.
+Centro de Solidariedade de Braga – Projecto Homem, Universidade Católica Portuguesa, and EWODOR (European Working Group On Drug-Oriented Recovery Research) are receive you for the 2025 EWODOR symposium.
 EWODOR has a long tradition of bringing together researchers and practitioners from all over Europe and beyond to exchange recent insights and findings around addiction treatment and recovery.
-This year, the theme will be dedicated to “Addiction, mental health and recovery: From research to practice”.
+This year, the theme will be dedicated to “Addiction, mental health, and recovery: From research to practice”.

-Academics and researchers, institutions and practitioners, and all those interested are invited to contribute to this always topical and challenging debate.
+Academics and researchers, institutions and practitioners, and all those interested are invited to participate in this exciting event.
 The meeting is scheduled for October 9 and 10, 2025, in the Aula Magna of the Faculty of Philosophy and Social Sciences in the Campus of Braga of the Portuguese Catholic University.

 Program, October 8, 2025